General of the Air Force

 General of the Air Force (GAF) is a five-star general officer rank and is the highest possible rank in the United States Air Force.
 General of the Air Force ranks immediately above a general and is equivalent to General of the Army in the United States Army and fleet admiral in the United States Navy.
-The rank has been held only once, by General Henry H. Arnold, who had served as head of the United States Army Air Forces during World War II.
+The rank has only been held by one man, General Henry H. Arnold, who had served as head of the United States Army Air Forces during World War II.
+As at the time of his promotion, the Air Force was a component of the Army instead of its own branch, and as a consequence, the rank has not been first awarded to someone who is serving in the Air Force.
+Arnold retained the rank when the separate branch was created, and he was redesignated General of the Air Force in 1949.

 History

 General Henry H. Arnold, commanding general of the United States Army Air Forces, became the first airman to be promoted to the five-star rank of general of the Army on 21 December 1944.
 The four other individuals promoted to the rank of General of the Army, all from the Army Ground Forces, were chief of staff of the United States Army George C. Marshall, supreme commander of the South West Pacific Area Douglas MacArthur, supreme commander of Supreme Headquarters Allied Expeditionary Force Dwight D. Eisenhower and commander of the Twelfth United States Army Group Omar Bradley.
 Four Navy admirals were also promoted to the five-star rank of fleet admiral, including William D. Leahy, Chief of Staff to the Commander in Chief, Ernest King, Chief of Naval Operations and commander-in-chief, United States Fleet, Chester W. Nimitz, commander-in-chief of the Pacific Ocean Areas and United States Pacific Fleet, and William Halsey Jr., commander of the South Pacific Area.